 Tourmaline is sourced in Brazil and in many parts of Africa, including Tanzania, Kenya, Namibia, Mozambique and Madagascar.

 Tourmaline is associated with the heart and is said to be a calming stone and good for meditation.

 Turquoise is a brilliant blue green mineral that has been prized since antiquity.
-Temple St. Clair turquoise is a high-quality material sourced from the Sleeping Beauty Mine in Arizona.
-Our turquoise is free of chemicals, dyes, oils, resins or fillers of any kind.
-It is enhanced through a natural method known as the Zachery Process.
+Temple St. Clair turquoise is a high-quality material sourced from the Sleeping Beauty and Kingsman mines in Arizona.
+Natural turquoise is a very porous and delicate gem.
+99% of turquoise currently used in jewelry is treated to improve durability.
+The turquoise that we source at Temple St. Clair is either enhanced through a natural method known as the Zachery Process or is coated with a colorless polymer.
+We do not allow the use of dye or other substances.
+This is considered “natural stabilized turquoise”.
 We love the richness of our turquoise set in our classic yellow gold.

 Turquoise has been thought to be a lucky gemstone and is traditionally associated with the month of December.
 It was a central gemstone to the Persian Empire and to the Ancient Egyptians, and sacred to many indigenous peoples of the American Southwest and the pre-Colombian Aztec and Maya.
+The ancient Egyptians stabilized their turquoise by applying beeswax.
 Turquoise is said to create inner calm.

-Since our turquoise is treated with the Zachery Process and polished to a high sheen, its porosity is greatly decreased so it is safe to lightly wash your gems in the usual delicate soap and cool rinse.
+Since our turquoise is stabilized material and polished to a high sheen, its porosity is greatly decreased so it is safe to lightly wash your gems in the usual delicate soap and cool rinse.